Printed Business Card Design Tips

 A card made from one of the Microsoft programmes like Word or Publisher can also look amateur.

 Make sure that the logo is nice and big, without being overpowering, and the text is readable.
-Be careful that your fonts are not too intricate or fancy as these may be hard to read on your 55mm x 90mm card.
+Be careful when using intricate or fancy fonts as these may be hard to read on your 55mm x 90mm card.
 I would recommend that fonts are at least 8 point in size as anything less can be hard to read for some people.
 Remember, just because you can read it, doesn’t necessarily mean your clients can.

 Your card can be any size you want, but typically in the UK most cards are produced at 55mm x 90mm – this size can easily be kept with other cards and fits neatly into a wallet or purse.
 Folded cards also work well for some types of businesses.
 They can stand out and be a four page card scored and folded giving you an extra two cards to get your message across.